Back Room, Smell Of Stale Booze

 “You ain’t bringing in trouble, are you?”

-I had to laugh.
-I was walking around the Silver Zone in a stolen uniform and had an illegal assault blaster in the bag at my side.
+I had to laugh, despite the fact that my hand was falling asleep.
+Here I was, walking around the Silver Zone in a stolen uniform with an illegal assault blaster in the bag at my side.
 “All the trouble I know of is out here, and it can wait until I get back,” I said.
-I certainly hoped it was true, and I guess that was enough for Gino, who grunted again and let me pass.
+I sincerely hoped it was true, and I guess that was enough for Gino, who grunted again and let me pass.
 His eyes were already back on the traffic.
+Good people, Gino, and one hell of a professional.
+Wish he liked me more, but then again in his shoes I’d be equally suspicious.

-Eddie Deuce is an easy man to find when he’s unhappy; his voice gets high and tight, and it carries.
+Eddie Deuce is an easy man to find when he’s unhappy; his voice gets high and it carries.
+The servers all pretended not to notice, but I could make out every word.
 As I walked in, he was berating a barmaid for using the storeroom as her private locker, holding up my satchel as evidence.
 I grabbed it from him, saying, “Hey, you found it!
 Thanks, Eddie!”

 He turned, startled, and I kept talking; the girl scuttled away.
-She was very attractive — particularly when she scuttled — and I stumbled a bit over my words.
+She was very attractive — particularly when she scuttled; fine view of her ankles — and I stumbled a bit over my words.
 That’s a critical error when it’s important to not let the other party get a word in edgewise.

 “What’s with the uniform, Taylor?”
 Eddie scowled menacingly.
 “You trying to get me in trouble again?”